open-contracting/kingfisher-summarize/docs/cli/use.rst

 .. code-block:: bash

-    python ocdskingfisher-views-cli add-view the_name "The note"
+    python ocdskingfisher-views-cli add-view 123 "The note" --name the_name

 This creates a schema named ``view_data_the_name``.